-(SIG) Use a signal register: The signal registers on each SPE support one-to-many semantics, whereby data DMAed by an SPE is ORed with the current value.
-The broadcast phase of this algorithm is as in OTA.
-The gather phase differs in that each SPE sets a different bit of a signal register in the root, and the root waits for all signals to be received.
+(SIG) Use a Signal Register.
+The signal registers on each SPE support one-to-many semantics, whereby data DMAed by an SPE is ORed with the current value.
+The broadcast phase of this algorithm is as in OTA, but the gather phase differs; each SPE sets a different bit of a signal register in the root, and the root waits for all signals to be received.

-(TREE) Tree: This gathers and broadcasts data using the usual tree based algorithm [12].
-In the broadcast phase of a binomial tree algorithm, the root starts by setting a metadata flag on another
+(TREE) Tree.
+This gathers and broadcasts data using the usual tree based algorithm [10].
+In the broadcast phase of a binomial tree algorithm, the root starts by setting a metadata flag on another SPE.

-SPE.
 In each subsequent phase, each process that has its flag set in turn sets the flag of one other SPE.
-Thus, after i phases, $2^i$ processes have their flags set.
+Thus, after i phases, 2^i processes have their flags set.
 Therefore $\lceil log_2 P \rceil$ phases are executed for P SPEs.
-In a tree of degree k [1, 12], in each phase SPEs, which have their flag set, set the flags of k - 1 other distinct SPEs, leading to $\lceil log_k P \rceil$ phases.
-The gather step is similar to that in the broadcast, but with the directions reversed.
+In a tree of degree k [1, 10], in each phase SPEs, which have their flag set, set the flags of k - I other distinct SPEs, leading to $\lceil log_k P \rceil$ phases.
+The gather step is similar to the broadcast phase, but has the directions reversed.

-Pairwise-exchange (PE): This is a commonly used algorithm for barriers [12].
+Pairwise-Exchange (PE).
+This is a commonly used algorithm for barriers [10].
 If P is a power of 2, then we can conceptually think of the SPEs as organized as a hypercube.
 In each phase, an SPE exchanges messages with its neighbor along a specific dimension.
-This exchange is performed by a process setting a flag in it neighbor using DMA, and then waiting for the neighbor to set its flag.
 The barrier is complete in $log_2 P$ phases.
-If P is not a power of two, then a slight modification to this algorithm [12] takes $2 + \lfloor log_2 P \rfloor$ steps.
+If P is not a power of two, then a slight modification to this algorithm [10] takes $2 + \lfloor log_2 P \rfloor$ steps.

-Dissemination (DIS): This is another commonly used algorithm for barriers [12].
-In the i th phase here, SPE j sets a flag on SPE $j+2^i \pmod{P}$ and waits for its flag to be set by SPE $P+j-2^i \pmod{P}$ .
+Dissemination (DIS).
+This is another commonly used algorithm for barriers [10].
+In the i th phase here, SPE j sets a flag on SPE $j+2^i \pmod{P}$ and waits for its flag to be set by SPE $P+j-2^i \pmod{P}$.
 This algorithm takes $\lceil log_2 P \rceil$ steps, even if P is not a power of two.